webrecorder/browsertrix/docs/deploy/admin/org-import-export.md

     When files are exported from an S3 bucket to a local filesystem such as a laptop or desktop computer, these logical "directories" will turn into folders in the local filesystem.

-If you are moving an organization from one Browsertrix Cloud cluster to another, you can sync the org id "directory" from one S3 bucket to another directly, skipping the need to download files locally as an intermediary step.
+To move an organization from one Browsertrix Cloud cluster to another, sync the org id "directory" from one S3 bucket to another directly, as there is no need to download files locally as an intermediary step.

 ### Export database information